 Emily McCartan, Nisqually River Council Program Coordinator

 Emily McCartan is the Program Coordinator for the Nisqually River Council.
 She manages NRC and Citizens Advisory Committee meetings, the Nisqually Stream Stewards program, and the Nisqually Watershed Stewardship Plan, as well as supporting grantwriting, outreach, and other initiatives through the Foundation.
-A lifelong South Puget Sounder, Emily has ten years of public policy, outreach and program management experience with government, cultural, arts, and conservation organizations around the country.
-She received her bachelor’s degree from Lewis & Clark College in Portland, OR, and her master’s in public humanities from Brown University in Providence, RI.
+A lifelong South Puget Sounder, Emily has twelve years of public policy, outreach and program management experience with government, cultural, arts, and conservation organizations around the country.
+She received her bachelor’s degree from Lewis & Clark College in Portland, OR, and a master’s in public humanities from Brown University in Providence, RI.